-11.5411.56 It should be noted that the Central Authorities and other public authorities of Contracting Parties retain the "possibility of imposing reasonable charges for the provision of services".
-These charges may include, for example, the costs of locating an adult through the use of extraordinary means, such as a private investigator, or delivering certificates.
-If a State does impose such charges, whether to the imposition of charges is seeking reimbursement for costs already incurred or to pre-emptively cover requesting the cost of providingsion of funds before the service is provided itself, the charges should be formulated "with a certain amount of moderation".
-In addition, competent authorities should provide clear information about such charges in advance.
+of services".522 These charges may include, for example, the costs of locating an adult through the use of extraordinary means, such as a private investigator, or delivering certificates.
+If a State does impose such charges, whether to reimburse costs already incurred or to pre-emptively cover the cost of providing the service itself, the charges should be formulated "with a certain amount of moderation".523 In addition, authorities should provide clear information about such charges in advance.

-11.5511.57 Article 36(2) provides the possibility for Contracting Parties to enter into agreements among themselves concerning the allocation of charges when applying the Convention.520
+41.6111.70 Article 36(2) provides the possibility for Contracting Parties to enter into agreements among themselves concerning the allocation of charges when applying the Convention.524

-K. Legalisation
+L.K.
+Legalisation

-41.5611.58 Article 41 provides for dispensation from legalisation, in that "all documents forwarded or delivered under the 2000 Convention shall be exempt from legalisation or any analogous formality".
-This extends to all written information provided, all decisions of competent authorities as well as certificates delivered in accordance with Article 38.522
+41.6211.71 Article 41 provides for dispensation from legalisation, in that "all documents forwarded or delivered under the 2000 Convention shall be exempt from legalisation or any analogous formality".525 This extends to all documents submitted or exchanged, including written information provided all decisions of competent authorities as well as certificates delivered in accordance with Article 38.526

-L. Language requirements for communications
+M.L.
+Language requirements for communications

-41.57 11.59 Article 51 addresses language issues which may arise in the drafting or translation of communications (including documents) between competent Central or other authorities.
+41.6311.72 Article 51 addresses language issues which may arise in the drafting or translation of communications (including documents) between Central or other authorities.
 It provides that all communications between authorities must be in their original language and accompanied by a translation into the official language or one of the official languages of the other Contracting Party.
 Where that is not feasible, the communication must be translated into either French or English, keeping in mind that, under Article 56, a Contracting Party may make a reservation to the use of either French or English, but not both.
-523
+527